apsun/NekoSMS/README.md

 It hooks the internal Android class, [`com.android.internal.telephony.InboundSmsHandler`] (https://android.googlesource.com/platform/frameworks/opt/telephony/+/master/src/java/com/android/internal/telephony/InboundSmsHandler.java).
 This class is responsible for taking the raw SMS data received by the phone and dispatching it to the default SMS app, then broadcasting it to all apps capable of reading SMS messages.

 Essentially, this app intercepts the data right before it is sent to the default SMS app, then runs it through the user-defined filters.
-If the message matches a filter, the broadcast is dropped.
+If the message matches a blacklist rule, the broadcast is dropped.

 ### How does it work? (for non-nerds)